Bistu3DV/hybridBA/README.md

 | Glasses case | 31.90| 0.934| 0.186 |

 ## Run Script
-train scene from the Tanks&Temples dataset were used as an example.
+Train scene from the Tanks&Temples dataset were used as an example.

 1.Change the path to the scene in single_train.sh to the path where the data is stored:
 ```
 scene='tandt/train'